NLeSC/spot/README.md

 3. run the server: `npm run server`

 You can get a bit more performance using the native PostgreSQL bindings (turned off by default to make travisCI easier).
 Just install the pg-native package `npm install pg-native`.
+This in only tested on linux, could work on other OSs.

 ## Credits